onqtam/headjack/docs/why/11_COLLECTIVE_INTELLIGENCE.md

 > "A conspicuous feature of the journalism of the future will be a deep lack of authority.
 There will be no notion of looking for The One Right Answer from an Unimpeachable Authority." - [Reinvent Everything, by Jordan Hall](https://medium.com/emergent-culture/reinvent-everything-556860b63308#:~:text=A%20conspicuous%20feature%20of%20the%20journalism%20of%20the%20future%20will%20be%20a%20deep%20lack%20of%20authority.%20There%20will%20be%20no%20notion%20of%20looking%20for%20The%20One%20Right%20Answer%20from%20an%20Unimpeachable%20Authority.)

+> "The art of looking at the problem from the other person's point of view, identifying his opportunities and his interests, an art that has traditionally been practiced by diplomats, lawyers, and chess players, is at the center of strategic analysis." - [Thomas C. Schelling](https://www.goodreads.com/quotes/10670713-the-art-of-looking-at-the-problem-from-the-other)

 ██████████████████████████████████████████████████████████████████
 # SECTION: Towards a language of aggregatable expressions
 ██████████████████████████████████████████████████████████████████